Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 It’s evident that CATI chose “automotive schools” as one of their keywords since it’s included in the URL, page title, and header image alt text.
 The school also incorporated longer keywords like “automotive mechanic schools, “automotive schools,” and “car mechanic training” in the tags to make sure their content also reaches prospects with niche queries.

 If your school’s blogs don’t look like the example above, don’t fret.
-Optimizing your website content doesn’t require you to create entirely new material – you can also update pre-existing posts with SEO in mind.
+Optimizing your website content doesn’t require you to create entirely new material – you can also update pre-existing posts with SEO for education websites in mind.
 The process of renovating past content is called historical optimization.
 This highly effective SEO technique involves freshening up dated material and optimizing it for search.
 As a result, historical optimization enables your school to offer its prospects more relevant resources – while simultaneously increasing your website traffic.

-Additional Content Optimization Tips
+Additional Content Optimization Tips to Improve SEO for Education Websites

 Beyond keywords, there are a few other ways to improve your school’s search ranking through content creation.